 Reverse mortgages often carry high fees and interest rates.
 Fees are incurred for origination, servicing, recording, and other closing costs.
-The average rate for a fixed-rate reverse mortgage in 2019 is 4.76%, according to The U.S. Department of Housing and Urban Development (HUD).
+The average rate for a fixed-rate reverse mortgage in 2022 was 4.81%, according to The U.S. Department of Housing and Urban Development (HUD).

 When you take out a reverse mortgage, you reduce the equity in your home.
 That could mean having fewer assets to leave to your heirs and the possibility of your family having to sell your home to pay back the loan.

 If you don’t pay the home insurance and property taxes, you run the risk of losing your home.
 Failure to pay either of these could lead to foreclosure.